 11. Take Lots Of Photos

-We see dozens of photo opportunities everywhere in the park whether it’s in the maze park, in front of the dredge, or by the lake!
+We saw dozens of photo opportunities everywhere in the park whether in the maze park, in front of the dredge, or by the lake!

 Conclusion

-For the price, we think it’s worth checking out the Tanjung Tualang Tin Dredge No. 5 and the Maze Park even if the drive to get here is long.
+Despite the high entry fees, we think it’s still worth checking out the Tanjung Tualang Tin Dredge No. 5 and the Maze Park even if the drive to get here is long.
 Where else are you going to see a tin dredge up close?